MicoGD/caesar-cipher/README.md

 ### What is this repository for? ###

-* simple string compressor
+* Simple string compressor
-* simple user generator
+* Simple user generator
+* Dealer shuffling cards

 ### How set up ###
 * **git clone https://github.com/robotomize/puzzlesPHP.git**